 In the winter of 2017, I created an organization to provide foster care for the animals of victims of domestic violence and those with medical emergencies who would have to give up their pets in order to receive medical treatment or escape violence.
 MOV Animal Safe Haven exists to help keep animals who are loved out of shelter and get them back into their homes when their owners are able to care for them. (www.movanimalsafehaven.org).

-In the fall of 2017, I also created a new organization along with my dear friend Michelle Earl to help surrounding shelters through independent operational assessments, education, collaboration, and community engagement.
-We know these shelters face the same challenges that we have dealt with at the Humane Society in Parkersburg and also the challenge of resource constraints.
+Six months later I left the Humane Society of Parkersburg to focus attention on helping other shelters and would soon create a new organization (www.animallivesmatterwv.org) along with my dear friend Michelle Earl to help surrounding shelters through independent operational assessments, education, collaboration, and community engagement.
+We know these shelters face the same challenges that we have dealt with at the Humane Society in Parkersburg and more!
 We want to pass on our knowledge and experience to these organizations so that they are better positions and prepared to address animal problems in their communities.
 Animal lives should matter wherever they are and we want to make that true in these rural shelter especially.
 See my blog on this topic from December 2017.
 I’m hopeful we can make a difference not only in these shelters but eventually all across the State where help is needed but lacking.

-Over the years I accumulated animals of my own.
+Over the years I accumulated a substantial family pack of animals of my own.
 Most are fosters that never left.
 Most are dogs that had behavioral issues that required focused attention and while successful in helping them, I couldn’t help myself but to make them forever members of my family.

 Finally, I believe I was born to spend my life with animals.
 To be their advocate and to live each day with their well being as a priority.
 I believe helping homeless animals is my purpose and hope to make it such until my dying day.
 Whether its stopping to pick up the stray dog running along the highway or trying to change the law to better protect animals, its all the same to me.
 I’m lucky to have found both my passion and my purpose and in doing so it has made me a different person.
 And a better one at that!